biolink/biolink-model/docs/increases_stability_of.md

-# Slot: increases stability of
+# Type: increases stability of

 holds between two molecular entities where the action or effect of one increases the stability of the other within a system of interest

 URI: [biolink:increases_stability_of](https://w3id.org/biolink/vocab/increases_stability_of)

 ## Domain and Range